Luzkan/smells/content/smells/combinatorial-explosion.md

 - Replace Inheritance with Delegation
 - Tease Apart Inheritance
-- It's quite hard fix, as the existence of this Code Smell (Design Smell) occurs as soon as the design of the system is decided.
+- It's pretty hard to fix, as the existence of this Code Smell (Design Smell) occurs as soon as the system's design is decided.

 ##### Sources